rachel-labri-tipton/zoku-next-frontend-app/README.md

 All API endpoints start here: `https://zoku-api.up.railway.app/`.

-The [frontend](https://github.com/rachel-labri-tipton/zoku-next-frontend-app.git), in the future, will be deployed either using Netlify or Vercel: [https://zoku-next-frontend-app.vercel.app](https://zoku-next-frontend-app.vercel.app)
+The [frontend](https://github.com/rachel-labri-tipton/zoku-next-frontend-app.git), is deployed using Vercel: [https://zoku-next-frontend-app.vercel.app](https://zoku-next-frontend-app.vercel.app)

 For a demo, you can use the `Demo Login` button and these user credentials: